-Legal Standard for Termination of Parental Rights
+Legal Standard for Termination of Parental Rights in Arizona

 New York law allowed the state to terminate the rights of parents if the court found that a child was “permanently neglected.”
 The law required that a “fair preponderance of the evidence” support that finding.